 Local art locators appreciate the finer things in life.
 They don’t care if their stocking stuffers can’t actually fit in their stocking.
 The best artists break the rules and push boundaries.
 They think outside of the box and their gifts sit outside of their stockings.

-Santa saves the glass creations from elves at the Lake Life Studio in Camlachie, and the hand made gifts from local artisan elves at the Fresh Market Kitchen’s Local Artisan Market in Selkirk for local art locators.
-For stocking stuffers for the local art locators that love paintings, there is the Ingersoll Creative Arts Center, Heather Verplanke Art from Port Dover, and Carolyn Hardy Surrealist Artist in Kingsville.
-Carolyn is offering online sales and shipping of her art.
+Santa saves the glass creations from elves at the Lake Life Studio in Camlachie.
+For stocking stuffers for the local art locators that love paintings, Heather Verplanke Art from Port Dover, Aggie Armstrong Fine Art in Oxford County, Carolyn Hardy Surrealist Artist in Kingsville, and LVW Creative Barracks in Dunnville.

 Soap stars always have the softest hands, the most radiant skin, and always look their best.
 This is because they take their skin care routine seriously so that they can continue to look young and rested.

 Santa loves soap stars and has his elves making premium soaps out of local ingredients to fill their stockings.
-The Cottage North Soapworks workshop is in Port Dover, Ocean Bottom Soap Company workshop is in Tecumseh, and From the Meadow workshop is in Harrietsville.
-Both Ocean Bottom Soap Company and From the Meadow offer online shopping.
+The Jarful Local Refillery workshop is in Woodstock, the Ocean Bottom Soap Company workshop is in Tecumseh, and the From the Meadow workshop is in Harrietsville.
+All three offer online shopping.

 Lavender lovers are hard workers and Santa thinks they’ve earned a break.
 They are the ones up at the crack of dawn helping the rest of the household get ready.
 Since they are constantly on the go their stocking stuffers should include the sweet aroma of lavender products to help them relax.

 They are the ones that would love the teas from Bonnieheath in Waterford, the body butter from Serenity Lavender Farm in Colchester, the essential oils from Purple Haven Lavender in Canfield, or the gift sets from Steed & Company Lavender in Aylmer.
-Many locations offer online orders and shipping or curb side pick up.
+Many locations offer online orders and shipping.